Search

 -

-U.S. Dairy Ingredient Trade Seminar
+U.S. Dairy Ingredients Trade Seminar

 2026 marks the 80th anniversary of U.S. diplomatic relations with the Philippines, the largest export destination for U.S. dairy products in Southeast Asia and the 9th largest export market for U.S. agricultural products overall in 2024.
 USDEC will host a U.S. Dairy Ingredient Trade Seminar in Mani